samallenonline/CS3300-003-Kigo/kigo-documentation/README.md

 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the MIT license.
-Please view the LICENSE file for details.
+The Kigo App is licensed under the MIT license.
+This means that anyone is free to view, modify, and distribute the source code with minimal restrictions, as long as the original copyright and permission notice are included in all copies or substantial portions of the software.
+Please view the LICENSE file for more details.

 ## Credits
 - [Spotify API](https://developer.spotify.com/)